testjavascript/nodejs-integration-tests-best-practices/README.md

 # 3 things here to your benefit

 🚦Seat belt on, strategic backend content lies in front of you.
 Component/integration test is an emergint technique that is an hybrid between E2E and unit tets.
+The idea is to test the entire component (e.g., Microservice) as-is, with all the layers including database but fake anything exterenous.
+This brings both confidence

 This repo shows the immense power of narrow integration tests, also known as 'component test', including examples and how to set them up properly.
 This might make a dramatic impact on your testing effort and success 🚀.
 Warning: You might fall in love with testing 💚

+**1. 📊  Example application -** A Complete showcase of a typical Microservice with tests setup and the test themselves

+**2. ✅ 40+ Best Practices List -** Detailed instructions on how to write integartiong tests in the RIGHT way including code example and reference to the example application

+**3. 🚀   Advanced stuff -** How to take this technique to the next level and maximize your invest.
+This includes beyond the basics techniques like store your DB data in a fast RAM folder, detect memory leaks during tests, testing data migrations, contract tests and more

 ![Header](/graphics/component-diagram.jpg "Component Tests")